rtorrent-community/rtorrent-docs/docs/include-cmd-scripting.rst

 Math Functions
 ^^^^^^^^^^^^^^

-These commands are only available in rTorrent-PS 1.1+, in rTorrent-PS-CH, and maybe 2032 or so in rTorrent.
+Most of these commands are available in `rTorrent-PS` 1.1+, in `rTorrent-PS-CH`, and `rTorrent` 0.9.7+.
+Deviations are explicitly noted.

 Values can either be of type *value* or *string* – strings are automatically converted,